 - For severe eczema: class 3-corticosteroids;

 Extensive research is currently being carried out into therapies to combat rosacea and acne and into the relationship between rosacea and acne.
 It is a new therapy with endolysins in which these special enzymes kill the bacteria.
 The therapy is still under development.

 Eczema can be fuelled by stress, sweat, climate change or certain clothing.
-In dry skin, it is important to use neutral moisturizing creams, such as Vaseline.
+In dry skin conditions, it is important to use neutral moisturising creams, such as Vaseline.
 Showering or bathing too much or using too much soap can also dry out the skin.
 It is clear that stress can be a major trigger for skin conditions such as eczema and rosacea.
 Move sufficiently, ensure sufficient relaxation, have a good work/life balance, and take good care of yourself.
 Seek the help of a psychologist if necessary.

 Huidaandoeningen. (n.a.).
 Retrieved from: https://www.heltiq.nl/huidaandoening/wat-is-een-huidaandoening Huidinfo.nl. (n.a.).
 Acne.
 Retrieved from: https://www.huidinfo.nl/a/acne/